Skip to content

 • Enhanced Morale: Involvement in decision-making boosts employee satisfaction and motivation.

-Also Read: Key Metrics for Measuring Continuous Improvement in GMP
+Also Read: The Role of Technology in Enabling Continuous Improvement in GMP

 Example: A company improved production efficiency by 20% after implementing employee-led process optimization initiatives.